Battery storage

 Ubi platform

-Mondo will be delivering a total of four batteries in Queenscliff.
-The batteries will store locally generated solar energy during periods of low demand and discharge energy during high-demand periods, helping to balance the two-way flow of electricity required by modern renewable energy systems.
+Mondo will be delivering a total of four Battery Energy Storage Systems (BESS) to support the Borough of Queenscliffe.
+The storage systems will store locally generated solar energy during periods of low demand and discharge energy during high-demand periods, helping to balance the two-way flow of electricity required by modern renewable energy systems.

 Solution: Battery storage